Welcome, VMD Class of 2029!

 “I’m optimistic about your future, and I really look forward to being able to work together to shape your generation and for you to reshape the whole world,” he said.

-In addition to the opportunities that await them after graduation, Hoffman told the students about some of the exciting things happening around them.
+In addition to the prospects that await them after graduation, Hoffman told the students about some of the exciting things happening around them.

-“We aim to do a primary care community health center on the Philadelphia campus,” he said, and, in addition to that, an advanced imaging and diagnostic center at the New Bolton Center.
-On top of those, he mentioned recent projects like a new dental and oral surgery suite and a recently completed emergency room and ambulatory unit, where the dean promised “you’re going to get a lot of surgery experience.”
+“We are evaluating the potential for a primary care community health center on the Philadelphia campus,” he said, and, in addition to that, an advanced imaging and diagnostic center at the New Bolton Center campus.
+On top of those, he mentioned recently completed projects at Philadelphia’s Ryan Hospital, like the new dental and oral surgery suite, and the emergency room and ambulatory unit, where the dean promised “you’re going to get a lot of surgery experience.”

-For a lot of the students, becoming a veterinarian has been a long-held ambition.
+For most of the students, becoming a veterinarian has been a long-held ambition.

 “It’s been my dream my whole life,” said Sophia Daly, 23, of Blue Bell.
 “I’ve always had a fascination with animals.
 I was always glued to Animal Planet.”

 The Class of 2029 is one of many interests.
-Coming out of the gate, 36% of the newcomers said they want to be small animal veterinarian, while 21% said they wanted to do a mixed major – small and large.
-Ten percent said they plan to be equine veterinarians.
+Thirty-six percent of the newcomers expressed interest in small animal medicine, while 21% said they were interested in mixed animal practice.
+Ten percent said they plan to pursue equine medicine.
 Seven percent said they will focus on research.
-Four percent want to be large animal veterinarians, and two percent to specialize in food animals.
+Four percent want to be large animal veterinarians, and two percent want to specialize in food animals.

 Whatever their anticipated career track, a passion for animals is something these students share.